 The Agriculture Improvement Act of 2018 (2018 Farm Act) consists of 12 titles governing a wide range of policy areas related to food and agriculture.
-The Congressional Budget Office (CBO) projected that the total cost of the new Farm Act would be $428 billion over the 5-year period 2019-23.
+The Congressional Budget Office (CBO) projected that the total cost of the 2018 Farm Act would be $428 billion over the 5-year period 2019-23.
 Nutrition programs account for about three-fourths of this total, with projected outlays for crop insurance, conservation, and commodities representing nearly all the rest.

 The 2018 Farm Act authorizes two kinds of program funding:

 Mandatory funding.
 Programs authorized with mandatory funding are provided funds as needed (or to a statutory level) through the Commodity Credit Corporation (CCC) and are not subject to annual appropriations decisions by Congress.
 Spending is not constrained by annual limits.
 Government costs under these programs may vary from year to year, depending on program-participation levels and economic conditions.
 Congress can alter mandatory-funding levels at any time through new legislation, but there is no automatic reconsideration during the life of the Farm Act.
 Examples of Farm Act programs provided with mandatory funding include the Supplemental Nutrition Assistance Program (SNAP), and most commodity and conservation programs.

 Discretionary funding.
 Programs authorized with discretionary funding may be funded up to the level provided by legislation, but Congress may change the funding level each year for these programs.
 Once program expenditures reach the level appropriated for that year, no additional funds can be spent unless Congress provides new appropriations.
 Many research and rural-development programs, for example, are funded in this way.